 What is a Japanese police "mousetrap" (ネズミ捕り, nezumi-tori)?

+A friend has taught me this Japanese word first time I mentioned getting a bike.
 In Japan, "nezumi-tori" stands for police ambush on strategic positions, targeting all types of drivers, collecting (primarily over-speeding) fines.
 This traffic rule violation crackdown is designed in a way to collect as much penalty Yen as possible, and no matter how obedient driver the drivers are, there's a high probability of getting penalized for something.
 Falling into their well designed mousetrap can for example look like this:

 The video displays a crackdown on drivers that disobey the mandatory full stop at a pedestrian crossing (in front of the stop sign).
 Police car is hiding on the side road, and as soon as an unsuspecting driver slowly rolls across the zebra without entirely stopping, policemen chase the car to add a new ticket to their successful workday.